Purchasing and Contracting (Procurement)

 N. Vendor Responsibility: Section 163 of the State Finance Law requires that contracts for services and commodities be awarded “to a responsive and responsible offerer.”
 Section 163 (9) f of the SFL requires that prior to making an award of a contract; each contracting agency shall make a determination of responsibility of the proposed contractor.

-The Office of the State Comptroller (OSC) Procurement and Disbursement Guidelines Bulletin No. G-221 requires a contracting agency to make a determination of responsibility prior to the award of a contract as follows:
+The Office of the State Comptroller (OSC) Guide to Financial Operations requires a contracting agency to make a determination of responsibility prior to the award of a contract as follows:

 1. for all contracts, the agency must consider any information that has come to its attention that raises issues concerning the proposed contractor’s responsibility, and,